 There is a strong emphasis on independence in Reception, and on developing the skills which are needed to become an effective learner.
 We teach the children about the Zones of Regulation to help them to begin to identify and manage their own emotional needs.

 Learning in Reception is fun and every day is an adventure!

-Do you have a child starting reception class from the 2022/23 academic year?
+Do you have a child starting reception class this year?

 If so, your child will be participating in the reception baseline assessment (RBA) within the first 6 weeks of starting reception.
 The purpose of the assessment is to provide the starting point for a new measure that will help parents understand how well schools support their pupils to progress between reception and year 6 / the end of key stage 2.

 The RBA is a short, interactive and practical assessment of your child’s early literacy, communication, language and mathematics skills when they begin school, using materials that most children of your child’s age will be familiar with.
 It is statutory for all schools from September 2021.

 Its main purpose is to create a starting point to measure the progress schools make with their pupils.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.